akchaud5/lumaa-spring-2025-ai-ml/README.md

 This project uses the TMDB Movies Dataset, which contains movie information including titles, overviews, genres, and keywords.
 The dataset can be downloaded from Kaggle.
 Save the downloaded CSV file as movies_dataset.csv in the project root directory.

-Setup Requirements
+# Setup Requirements
-- Python 3.13.1
+- Python 3.8+
-- Virtual environment
+- pip

 # Create and activate environment
 python3 -m venv venv